avj2352/RaysitiReallyFinal/README.md

 ```

 # Instructions for Smooth scroll
-##1.
+####1.
 The following Dependencies is required for smooth scroll
 The Online link containing the documentation can be found in [http://areaaperta.com/nicescroll/]
 ```
 <script type="text/javascript" src="scripts/util/jquery.nicescroll.min.js">
 ```
-##2.
+####2.
 Once the above code is inserted, Just invoke smooth scroll in your custom JS script (customjQueryPlugins.js)
 ```
 $("html").niceScroll();
 ```

-Documentation and Code by yours truly @avj2352 Pramod Jingade
+Documentation and Code by yours truly [avj2352 Pramod Jingade]